kunukn/react-forceupdate/README.md

 import { useForceUpdate } from 'react-forceupdate'

 function ReceiverComponent() {
-  // re-render this component on event useForceUpdate() // same as useForceUpdate('default')
+  // re-render this component on 'default' event useForceUpdate() // same as useForceUpdate('default')

   // re-render this component on this event